 ·Certified as an International Board Certified Lactation Consultant (IBCLC)

-·2 years of clinical pediatric experience AND Experience as a lactation consultant for full term and preterm infants Preferred:
+·2 years of clinical pediatric experience AND Experience as a lactation consultant for full term and preterm infants, medical center experience required.
+Preferred: